NC shooting claims mom, veteran, matriarch, officer and teen - NewsBreak

 NICOLE CONNORS

-Connors, 52, was the matriarch of her extended family, the one who “got things done,” her husband Tracey Howard told The Associated Press.
+Connors, 52, was the matriarch of her extended family, the one who "got things done," her husband Tracey Howard said.

 When her father died, she was the one who went to Veterans Affairs to straighten things out — using "choice words" — to ensure he was buried in a veterans cemetery, Howard said.
 She also left her job in human resources to care for her mother after she had a stroke.